-Your health care provider may recommend taking over-the-counter pain relievers, such as aspirin or ibuprofen, which may also help inflamed soft tissue.
+Your health care provider may recommend taking over-the-counter pain relievers like aspirin or ibuprofen, which may also help sore soft tissue.

-A prevention program should replace bad habits with these techniques that promote a healthy workout:
+A prevention program should replace bad habits with these methods that promote a healthy workout:

 Warm up thoroughly, gradually building the intensity level of your workout.
 Cool down after the session.